matthewantonis-georgiancollege/IOT_COMP1045/Lab10_Level4/README.md

 ## Purpose:
 - User can spin the servo motor left (left button) or right (right button)
 - This will also change the colors on the RGB PIN
-- Compared to level 3 its utilizing two boards and displays current color in serial monitor and angle degree
+- Compared to level 3 its utilizing two boards and displays the current color in serial monitor and angle degree

 ## Final Design: